Judge revives Obama-era ban on coal sales from federal lands - NewsBreak

 Judge revives Obama-era ban on coal sales from federal lands

-A federal judge on Friday reinstated a moratorium on coal leasing from federal lands that was imposed under former President Barack Obama and then scuttled under former President Donald Trump .
+BILLINGS, Mont.
+(AP) — A federal judge on Friday reinstated a moratorium on coal leasing from federal lands that was imposed under former President Barack Obama and then scuttled under former President Donald Trump.

 The ruling from U.S. District Judge Brian Morris requires government officials to conduct a new environmental review before they can resume coal sales from federal lands.